JKornev/hidden/README.md

 **Hiding**

 A command line tool **hiddencli** is used for managing a driver.
-You are able to use it for hidding and unhidding objects, changing a driver state and so on.
+You are able to use it for hiding and unhiding objects, changing a driver state and so on.

 To hide a calc.exe try this one
 ```